Chapter 5

 How to stop your dog from digging under a fence?

-Sometimes it's just a matter of boredom.
-Outdoor activities, long walks, and a little more quality time can improve things significantly.
+Boredom is often the cause.
+Long walks on a leash, play sessions, a sandbox for digging can reduce escape attempts and improve things significantly.
 Making sure your pet gets plenty of exercise will allow them to expend that extra energy.

 In other cases, this may not be enough.
 If your dog continues to dig, you’ll need to patch up the bottom part of the fence.
 Here are some ideas of how you can do this.